ibm-maximo-dev/maximodev-cli/README.md

 ### maximo-cli create dbc-script
 `create dbc-script` will look in your product's script directory, and create a new script with a number that is the next number in in your script sequence.
 For example, if your last script was `V7601_22.dbc`, then this command would create `V7601_23.dbc`.
 The newly created script will be an xml script stub where you can later edit it and add your statements.

-### maximo-cli create presentation-diff
-`create presentation-diff` is a utility that can create a delta presentation dbc script of your changes, provided you give it an original file and your modified file.
-This can be used to automate your presentation updates by adding them to a dbc script that is processed during an `updatedb` cycle.

 ### maxio-cli create java-field-validator
 `create java-field-validator` will create a simple Java field validation class and corresponding dbc file, and/or, update the product xml.
 The goal here is to show how to build a field validation class and how to register it.
 You may need to tweak the output scripts to register it to the correct object, field, etc.